deicod/convex-operator/docs/getting-started.md

 - Go toolchain (for `make` targets) and Docker permissions if building your own operator image.
 - Gateway API installed with a `GatewayClass` the operator can reference (default: `nginx`).
 - Postgres reachable at `pg-rw.postgres.svc.cluster.local:5432` with credentials.
 - Optional: TLS Secret for your hosts if you want HTTPS.
+The operator creates a Gateway per `ConvexInstance` and, by default, annotates it with `cert-manager.io/cluster-issuer: letsencrypt-prod-rfc2136`; set `spec.networking.gatewayAnnotations` to override (or `{}` to disable) and point `spec.networking.tlsSecretRef` at the Secret name cert-manager should populate.

 ## 1) Clone the repo
 ```bash